Uwajimaya plans revamp of its flagship Seattle store to showcase its vast variety

 After nearly 75 years in Seattle’s Chinatown International District and 20 years at its current location, the flagship of the family-owned Asian grocery chain Uwajimaya is getting a major update.

 The Seattle store is capitalizing on its best-selling products and services, after management gathered feedback from customers who browse its aisles often.
-The new front doors will open up into the produce section, aisles will be moved to make them easier to navigate with a cart, and the cash registers, which are located in the middle of the store between the grocery and the beauty/kitchenware section, will be moved to the front.
+The new front doors will open up into the produce section, aisles will be moved to make them easier to navigate with a cart, and the cash registers, which are in the middle of the store between the grocery and the beauty/kitchenware section, will be moved to the front.

-The new store will feature an updated grab-and-go section for customers to buy poke, Chinese BBQ and lunchtimes meals, and different sections of the store will be labeled to showcase categories such as sake and beer, health and beauty products, and different types of groceries.
+The new store will feature an updated grab-and-go section for customers to buy poke, Chinese BBQ and lunchtime meals, and different sections of the store will be labeled to showcase categories such as sake and beer, health and beauty products, and different types of groceries.

 It’s an effort to make the store more accessible for new customers who want to explore products they’ve never seen or used before — a recognition of the changing demographics of the Chinatown ID.